Aerosol-Lab/Bidimensional_DMA_APS_inversion/README.md

 ## 5. License

-BiDimensional_TDMA_inversion is an open-source package, this mean you can use or modify it under the terms and conditions of the GPL-v3 licence.
+Bidimensional_DMA_APS_inversion is an open-source package, this mean you can use or modify it under the terms and conditions of the GPL-v3 licence.
 You should have received a copy along with this package, if not please refer to [https://www.gnu.org/licenses/](https://www.gnu.org/licenses/).

 ## 6. Authors and Contact